top of page

 Courses by level: Basic draping Intermediate draping Advanced draping Complete couture draping

-Investigative draping: Balenciaga cocoon dress Yve Saint Laurent Tuxedo jacket Dior bar jacket
+Investigative draping: Balenciaga cocoon dress Balenciaga S-seam coat Yve Saint Laurent Tuxedo jacket

 Courses by garment: Skirts draping Dresses draping Jackets draping Collars draping